rpm-user/robot-store/README.md

 - The demo includes a small GitHub plugin which adds an "Update Github issue state" task.
 The task can be used to close/open issues on github.com.
 - The plugin manifest is served by github pages at this url - http://rpm-user.github.io/robot-store/github.json.
 Use it to register the plugin in CDD.
 (Changes to the manifest should be done at this [link](https://github.com/rpm-user/robot-store/blob/gh-pages/github.json))
 - This "Update Github issue state" task logic is being served by a webhook handler implemented in hook.io.
 The handler listen to http POST requests at https://hook.io/rpm-user/github-issues and uses GitHub rest api to update the issue.
-- You can use [this issue](https://github.com/rpm-user/robot-store/issues/1) to test the plugin task, by using the following inputs for the task
+- You can use [this issue](https://github.com/rpm-user/robot-store/issues/1) to test the plugin task, by using the following inputs for the task:
   - GitHub user: rpm-user
   - Repository name: robot-store
   - Issue id: 1